nibble0101/cloudyGem/README.md

-# Weather App
+# cloudyGem

-This is a single page application(SPA) built with [React.js](https://reactjs.org/) and CSS.
-It displays weather information for a given city/town for the next five days.
+This is a **weather** app which displays weather information for a given city/town for the next five days.
+It is a single page application(SPA) built with [React.js](https://reactjs.org/) and CSS.
 This project is hosted live on [Netlify](https://www.netlify.com/).
 You can view it [Here](https://weather-app-v-1.netlify.app/).

 ## Data source

-The weather information displayed is retrieved from [Open Weather Map API](https://openweathermap.org) and client's location is obtained from [geoiplookup.io](https://geoiplookup.io/).
+The weather information displayed is retrieved from [Open Weather Map API](https://openweathermap.org) and client's location is obtained from [geoiplookup.io](https://geoiplookup.io/) API.

 ## Live project